-- To improve upon standard treatments to hopefully allow patients to feel better and live longer.
+- Improve upon standard treatments to hopefully allow patients to feel better and live longer

-- To advance knowledge in ways to prevent, diagnose and treat cancer.
+- Advance knowledge in ways to prevent, diagnose and treat cancer

-- To give patients in the region access to the latest and most cutting-edge treatments so they don't have to travel for care.
+- Give patients access to the latest treatments so they don't have to travel for care

 Types of Clinical Trials

-- Diagnostic or screening trials: these trials are designed to identify new techniques for finding cancer smaller and earlier with the goal of improving survival rates.
+- Diagnostic or screening trials: to identify new techniques for finding cancer sooner with the goal of improving survival rates.

-- Prevention trials: these trials are designed to test different ways and/or medicines to prevent cancer from developing in patients who are at high risk for developing cancer.
+- Prevention trials: to test different ways and/or medicines to prevent cancer from developing in patients who are at high risk.

-- Supportive care of quality of life trials: these trials are designed to find ways to improve cancer symptoms or the side effects during treatment like nausea, pain or fatigue.
+- Supportive care of quality of life trials: to find ways to deliver relief from cancer symptoms or side effects of treatment such as nausea, pain or fatigue.

-- Survivorship and quality of life trials: these trials are designed to measure how well patients are coping with their cancer diagnosis, treatment, side effects, and recovery.
+- Survivorship and quality of life trials: to measure how well patients are coping with their cancer diagnosis, treatment, side effects and recovery.

-- Treatment trials: these trials are designed to answer specific clinical questions and typically involve new drugs or combinations of drugs being compared to what is now considered standard.
+- Treatment trials: to answer specific clinical questions related to new drugs or combinations of drugs compared to standard drug treatment protocols.

-- Phase I: First in human testing, these treatments have only been studied in the laboratory.
-These studies are designed to learn how the human body responds to the administration of a drug.
+- Phase I: These treatments have only been studied in the laboratory.
+First in human testing, these studies are designed to learn how the human body responds to a drug.